silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/02_query_plugins.md

 }
 ```

-[info]
+> [!NOTE]
-Custom filter fields are also a good opportunity to implement something like `filterByCallback` on your list for
+> Custom filter fields are also a good opportunity to implement something like `filterByCallback` on your list for
-particularly complex computations that cannot be done at the database level.
+> particularly complex computations that cannot be done at the database level.
-[/info]

 #### Disabling the filter plugin